Nepex/poll-runner/README.md

 Create some users with valid emails

-Log into admin (user:admin@example.com, password:admin)
+Log into admin (user:admin@example.com, password:password)

 Use tools to create/manage/send polls